Witness: Walmart shooter seemed to target certain people

 "The way he was acting — he was going hunting," Wilczewski told The Associated Press on Thursday.
 "The way he was looking at people's faces and the way he did what he did, he was picking people out."

-She said that she observed him shoot at people who were already on the ground.
+She said she observed him shoot at people who were already on the ground.

 "What I do know is that he made sure who he wanted dead, was dead," she said.
 "He went back and shot dead bodies that were already dead.
 To make sure."

-Wilczewski said she had only worked at the store for five days and didn't know who Bing got along with or had problems with.
-She said the fact that she was a new employee may have been why he spared her.
+Wilczewski said she had only worked at the store for five days and didn't know with whom Bing got along or had problems.
+She said being a new employee may have been the reason she was spared.

 She said that after the shooting started, a co-worker sitting next to her pulled her under the table to hide.
 She said that at one point, Bing told her to get out from under the table.
 But when he saw who she was, he told her, "Jessie, go home."
 She said she slowly got up and then ran out of the store.

-Some who worked with Bing said he had a reputation for being an aggressive, if not hostile supervisor, who once admitted to having "anger issues."
+Some who worked with Bing, 31, said he had a reputation for being an aggressive, if not hostile, supervisor, who once admitted to having "anger issues."
 But he also could make people laugh and seemed to be dealing with the typical stresses at work that many people endure.

 "I don't think he had many people to fall back on in his personal life," said Nathan Sinclair, who worked at the Walmart for nearly a year before leaving earlier this month.